 Since our foundation in 1874, and over Japan's period of rapid modernization, we witnessed the development of the nation and its society through the construction of public facilities, primarily roads, railroads, dams, and tunnels, at a number of "sites."

-With this as our base, we will continue to undertake the challenge of realizing a better future starting from building in Thailand.
+With this as our base, we will continue to undertake the challenge of realizing a better future starting from each and every "site."